anaram2/NLP-with-Python/README.md

 # NLP with Python
-POS, regex, lemmatization, tokenization, deep-learning, etc.
+Here you will find all the trainig tests I did during my NLP course with Python (includes: POS, regex, lemmatization, tokenization, deep-learning, etc.)

 #Python-text-basics file: